sposterkil/sposterkil.github.io/resume/index.md

 # Résumé #

 ## Skills ##
-I am skilled in Python, Java, and C programming, familiar with C#; comfortable in the UNIX shell; and I know my way around Windows, Mac, and Linux-based operating systems.
-I'm also proficient with the Git version control system.
+My strongest programming languages are Python, Java, and C, in roughly that order.
+I also know a smattering of C# and Objective-C, know my way around HTML, CSS, and Javascript.
+I'm equally comfortable in Windows, Mac, or Linux-based operating systems, though I prefer Mac or Linux for development.
+I'm also proficient with the Git and Subversion version control systems.

 ## Education ##
 I am currently a senior with one semester to go at [Case Western Reserve University](http://case.edu/).